 Since 1923, Legacy has strived to ensure that the partners and children of veterans who gave their lives or health in service are looked after.
 Legacy volunteers make a meaningful impact in the lives of our veterans' families.
 This may be through mentorship, practical and social support, and taking part in activities like youth camps, outings and more.
 By donating your time, you can support the Legacy families in the Ipswich and Brisbane communities.
+Legacy Ipswich 105 Brisbane Road, Booval, QLD 4304 (T): 07 3281 9419 (E): admin@ipswichlegacy.org.au legacy.com.au/ipswich Legacy Brisbane 41 Merivale Street, South Brisbane, QLD 4101 (T): 07 3029 5600 (E): admin@legacybrisbane.org.au legacy.com.au/brisbane

-Legacy Ipswich 105 Brisbane Road, supporting the families of former Australian Defence Force personnel.
-Our mission is simple - ensuring that partners and children of veterans who gave their lives or health in service to our nation can fully realise their potential.
-Across Brisbane and Ipswich, Legacy supports 6.230 families, including 380 children and dependents with a disability through the help of nearly 320 dedicated volunteers.
+Legacy supports the families of former ADF personnel.
+Its mission is ensuring partners and children of veterans who gave their lives or health in service can fully realise their potential.
+Across Brisbane and Ipswich, Legacy supports 6,230 families, including 380 children and dependents with a disability through the help of nearly 320 dedicated volunteers.
 Yulia and Javas are one of those Legacy families.
 Norm, a dedicated husband and father, passed away from cancer as a result of his service.
 As Yulia's family lives in Indonesia, she and her son have no immediate or extended family in Australia.
 In Legacy, Yulia and Javas have another family to turn to in times of need.
 "Being part of Legacy has kept the memory of his dad close to my little boy, because he knows that we have Legacy's support because of his father's war service," says Yulia.
-When Javas was struggling a little as he only had an old tablet and couldn't access some of the school programs, with the help of donors, Legacy was able to provide him with a new laptop.
-Yulia said she is incredibly grateful for the support of her Legatee Tracey, and the many Legacy team members of who have gone "above and beyond" to support her family.
-To find out more about Legacy and volunteering opportunities around Southern Queensland, visit legacy.com.au/ipswich or legacy.com.au/brisbane.
-MATES 4 MATES Mates4Mates is one of Australia's leading veteran charities actively changing the lives of current and ex-serving Australian Defence Force members, and their families, impacted by service.
-We provide a way forward for those experiencing physical injuries, mental health impacts and social disconnection.
-There are many pathways to recovery through our mental health and physical rehabilitation services, as well as clinical skills and wellbeing programs.
-Our specialised programs and services are proven to make a real difference for individuals, partners and families.
-Veterans or family members impacted by service can access a Mates4Mates psychologist, exercise physiologist, counsellor or social worker to target all aspects of health and wellbeing in their recovery.
-Faceto-face and telehealth appointments with a psychologist or exercise physiologist are available via a Medicare or DVA referral.
-Knowing the power of social connection and community, we also create regular opportunities for mateship and peer-support through our social connection activities, both in
+When Javas was struggling a little as he only had an old tablet and couldn't access some of the school programs, with the help of donors, Legacy provided him with a new laptop.
+Yulia said she is incredibly grateful for the support of her Legatee and the many Legacy team members of who have gone "above and beyond" to support her family.
+To find out more about Legacy and volunteering around Southern Queensland, see legacy.com.au/ ipswich or legacy.com.au/brisbane.
+MATES 4 MATES Mates4Mates is one of Australia's leading veteran charities actively changing the lives of current and ex-serving Australian Defence Force members and families impacted by service.
+Through mental health and physical rehabilitation services, social connection activities and skills-based clinical programs, Mates4Mates provides a way forward for those experiencing physical injuries, mental health impacts and social disconnection.
+All Mates4Mates services are offered at no cost and can be accessed through purposebuilt centres in South East Queensland, North Queensland, Tasmania, and the Northern Territory.
+Clinical support is available from Mates 4Mates psychologists, exercise physiologists, physiotherapists, counsellors or social workers who will target all aspects of health and wellbeing.
+Physical rehabilitation group classes are also available across Mates4Mates centres.
+Knowing the power of social connection and community, Mates4Mates social connection activities create regular opportunities for mateship and peer-support.
+From trauma-informed yoga classes, coffee support groups, cooking classes, creative workshops, bike rides, walking groups, as well as school holiday programs, there is something for everyone.
+Mates4Mates staff are from all areas of the